PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Problem Statements and Research Questions.md

 Today we'll learn how to create the following components of any data science project.
 If you exceed the estimated duration for a given component and feel like you are squeezed for time, feel free to ask us for help!

 Table of contents:
-1. Problem Statement: 2 hours
+1. Problem Statement: 3-4 hours
-3. Research Question: 1 hour
+2. Research Question: 3-4 hour
-4. Introduction: 1.5 hours
-5. Daily Reflection: From 16:30 to 17:00

 Good luck!